What is a WiFi Booster and How Does it Improve Signal?

 Do you struggle with slow internet and internet dead spots inside your home or place of work?
 Poor WiFi can be caused by WiFi blocking materials, such as thick walls, metal, concrete, glass, and signal interference from other devices.

 Under such circumstances, the first thing you should try is relocating your router.
-Simply moving the router to an open central location can fix your wireless coverage problem.
+Moving the router to an open central location can fix your wireless coverage problem.
 Unfortunately, sometimes it’s not that simple.
 Sometimes extra measures need to be taken, such as replacing the router's antennas, purchasing long-range antennas, or even purchasing new WiFi equipment, which might or might not improve the coverage area.

 If you have tried everything you can to improve your WiFi signal to no avail, consider trying out a WiFi signal booster.
 They are specifically designed to improve your WiFi network’s coverage.
+How exactly do they function — and do WiFi boosters increase internet speed?

 Get ready to say goodbye to weak WiFi signal for good.